 6. Generating business insights

 It's tempting for data teams to focus on the technology of big data, rather than outcomes.
-Silipo has found that much less attention is placed on what to do with the data.
+In many cases, Silipo has found that much less attention is placed on what to do with the data.